matteoscaringi/matteoscaringi/README.md

     - Nothing just yet, i am still learning new languages.

 - 🔭 Primarily using
-    - (TS/JS,) SCSS, Svelte for development
+    - (TS/JS,) SCSS and Svelte for development

 - 📖 I like learning new languages.